-2.3.2.5 Financial risks relating to the production or coproduction of films
+2.3.2.4 Financial risks relating to the production or coproduction of films

-The Group's policy, although this is not a systematic practice, is to start production of a film only if the production cost is, in particular in view of the expressions of interest received, potentially covered by firm commitments (pre-sales on television and abroad and/or contributions from co-producers and/or tax credit granted), to be signed before the theatrical release.
-This coverage rate is now 100%, as for example on the latest productions Anna and Taxi 5.
+The Group's policy, although this is not a systematic practice, is to start production of a film only if the production cost is, in particular in view of the expressions of interest received, potentially covered by firm commitments (presales on television and abroad and/or contributions from co-producers and/or tax credit granted), to be signed before the theatrical release.
+This coverage rate may be 100%, and even higher, as, for example, on the productions of Anna and Taxi 5.
 To maintain an opportunistic approach so that it can tailor this policy to the specific characteristics of each film and depending on the Group's role (executive producer, co-producer), the level of risk coverage and timing of this coverage can vary from one film to another.